 Backcountry Toilets?: Yes – at most lakes en route

-Parking is available at the trail head, but it’s essential to obtain the required permits before embarking on your backpacking adventure.
-When I completed the trail, I started on a Saturday Morning and there was plenty of parking around 7 am.
+Parking is available at the trailhead, but you must obtain the required permits before embarking on your backpacking adventure.
+When I completed the trail, I started on a Saturday morning, and there was plenty of parking around 7 am.

 Permits and Regulations